Manuel I Komnenos: Italy, Papal-Byzantine alliance

+Unfortunately for the Byzantine emperor, Conrad died in 1152, and despite repeated attempts, Manuel could not reach an agreement with his successor, Frederick Barbarossa.
+Manuel's primary goal was a partition of Italy with the German empire, in which Byzantium would get the Adriatic coast.
+This antagonized Frederick, whose own plans for imperial restoration ruled out any partnership with Byzantium.
+Manuel was thus obliged to treat Frederick as his main enemy, and to form a web of relationships with other western powers, including the Papacy, his old enemy, the Norman kingdom, Hungary, several magnates and cities throughout Italy, and, above all, the crusader states.

 Roger died in February 1154 and was succeeded by William I, who faced widespread rebellions against his rule in Sicily and Apulia, leading to the presence of Apulian refugees at the Byzantine court.
 Conrad's successor, Frederick Barbarossa, launched a campaign against the Normans, but his expedition stalled.
-These developments encouraged Manuel to take advantage of the multiple instabilities on the Italian peninsula.
+These developments encouraged Manuel to take advantage of the multiple instabilities on the Italian Peninsula.
 He sent Michael Palaiologos and John Doukas, both of whom held the high imperial rank of sebastos, with Byzantine troops, ten ships and large quantities of gold to invade Apulia in 1155.
 The two generals were instructed to enlist the support of Frederick, but he declined because his demoralised army longed to get back north of the Alps as soon as possible.
 Nevertheless, with the help of disaffected local barons, including Count Robert of Loritello, Manuel's expedition achieved astonishingly rapid progress as the whole of southern Italy rose up in rebellion against the Sicilian Crown and the untried William I. There followed a string of spectacular successes as numerous strongholds yielded either to force or the lure of gold.